MPR-UKD/shortCardiac/README.md

 # <p style='color:darkred'> shortCardiac  </p>

-#### standardized, simplified and accelerated - cardiac evaluation of tomorrow
+### standardized, simplified and accelerated - cardiac evaluation of tomorrow

+---
+Please note that `shortCardiac` is not a medical product and should not be used as a substitute for professional medical advice or diagnosis. --

+---

 ## Overview
 #### I. [What is shortCardiac?](#what)